-- Early Head Start & Head Start: These programs serve children 0-3 and 4-5, respectively.
-To be eligible, a child’s family must meet current Federal Poverty Guidelines, or the child must be in the foster care system.
-Families can download the application through Lutheran Services of Florida, which oversees the program in Palm Beach County, or call 561-233-1600.
-The Early Learning Coalition also offers Early Head Start (children 0-3) services.
-For more information, contact ELC at 561-514-3300.
+- Early Head Start & Head Start: These programs serve children ages up to 3 and 4-5, respectively.
+To be eligible, you must meet federal poverty guidelines, or the child must be in the foster care system.
+You can download the application through Lutheran Services Florida, which oversees the program in Palm Beach County, or call 561-233-1600.
+The Early Learning Coalition also offers Early Head Start services.
+For more information, contact the coalition at 561-514-3300 or apply here.

-- Domestic Violence/Homelessness Scholarships - for children, from birth to 12 years old, who have been referred from an authorized domestic violence or homeless shelter and whose eligibility has run out.
-These children can continue in care without disruption at a CSC-approved child care site.
+- Domestic Violence/Homelessness Scholarships: For children, from birth to 12 years old, who have been referred from an authorized domestic violence or homeless shelter and whose eligibility has run out.
+These children can continue in care without disruption at a CSC-approved site.

-- Healthy Beginning Scholarships - for children, from birth through age 5, who are participating in a program within CSC’s Healthy Beginning System of Care.
+- Healthy Beginning Scholarships: For children, from birth through age 5, who participate in a program within CSC’s Healthy Beginning System of Care.

-- Relative Caregiver Scholarships - for children, from birth through 12, who live with a relative caregiver (grandparent, aunt, uncle, etc.), who are referred by Legal Aid of Palm Beach County.
+- Relative Caregivers Scholarships: For children, from birth through 12, who live with a relative caregiver (grandparent, aunt, uncle, etc.), who are referred by Legal Aid Society of Palm Beach County.

-Once approved for this assistance, families will receive a certificate that can be used at a child care site that participates in CSC’s Strong Minds Network.
+Once approved, families receive a certificate to be used at a site that participates in CSC’s Strong Minds.

-Families who are unsure of what child care assistance they may be eligible for should contact the Early Learning Coalition for guidance.
-ELC also can provide resource and referral information for families paying privately for care.
+Families who are unsure of what assistance they may be eligible for should contact the Early Learning Coalition for guidance.
+The coalition also can provide resource and referral information for families paying privately for care.